nick-jones/php-ucd/README.md

 ## Usage

-The primary interface to utilise is `UCD\Collection`.
+The primary interface to utilise is `UCD\Database`.
 This provides a number of methods to interrogate "codepoint assigned" entities (i.e. `Character`, `NonCharacter`, and `Surrogate` instances) that reside within the UCD:

-- `::getByCodepoint(Codepoint $codepoint)` - resolves a codepoint assigned entity
+- `Database::getByCodepoint(Codepoint $codepoint)` - resolves a codepoint assigned entity
-- `::getCharacterByCodepoint(Codepoint $codepoint)` - as above, but will only return `Character` instances
+- `Database::getCharacterByCodepoint(Codepoint $codepoint)` - as above, but will only return `Character` instances
+- `Database::all()` - returns a `Collection` instance containing everything assigned a codepoint within the database
-- `::onlyCharacters()` - returns a `Collection` instance containing only `Character` instances
+- `Database::onlyCharacters()` - returns a `Collection` instance containing only `Character` instances
-- `::onlyNonCharacters()` - returns a `Collection` instance containing only `NonCharacter` instances
+- `Database::onlyNonCharacters()` - returns a `Collection` instance containing only `NonCharacter` instances
-- `::onlySurrogates()` - returns a `Collection` instance containing only `Surrogate` instances
+- `Database::onlySurrogates()` - returns a `Collection` instance containing only `Surrogate` instances

-- `::filterWith(callable $filter)` - filters the `Collection`, using the return value of the supplied callable
-- `::traverseWith(callable $filter)` - traverses the entire dataset, calling into the supplied callback with each entity
-- `::traverseWithConsumer(Consumer $consumer)` - as above, but with an implementation of `Consumer`
+The `UCD\Entity\Character\Collection` class, returned by a number of methods, provides methods for filtering and traversal.

-All but the codepoint resolving methods return an instance of `Collection`, allowing you to chain.
-It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in which case, calling `UCD\Collection::fromFullDatabase()` will give you an instance backed by the `PHPFileRepository`.
-You can, of course, leverage a different `Character\Repository` implementation.
+It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in which case, calling `UCD\Collection::fromDisk()` will give you an instance backed by the `PHPFileRepository`.
+You can, of course, leverage a different `Character\Repository` implementation, if you so wish, by providing it to the constructor of `UCD\Database`.

 Because this project makes good use of [generators](https://php.net/generators), the memory footprint of interrogating the dataset is fairly nominal.